Dutch Oven Daddy

 • Meat: along with the chicken, crumbled bacon or diced smoked sausage would be amazing.

-Worcestershire sauce, soy sauce, BBQ sauce, salt, pepper, granulated garlic, and chicken broth added to the dutch oven mixture.
+BBQ sauce, soy sauce, Worcestershire sauce, and chicken broth added to the dutch oven

-Black beans and colby jack cheese added to the most cooked chicken and rice recipe.
+Black beans and colby jack cheese added to the cooked BBQ chicken and rice

-Step 5 — After baking for 45 minutes, fold in the black beans and half of the cheese.
+Step 5: After 45 minutes, the black beans and half the cheese get folded in.

-The remaining colby jack cheese added to the top of the dish.
+Remaining colby jack cheese sprinkled over the top of the dish

-Freshly cooked bbq chicken and rice in the dutch oven with optional toppings of green onions, tomatoes, cilantro, avocado, red onion, bacon, and cheese.
+Freshly cooked BBQ chicken and rice in the dutch oven with optional toppings

-Step 7 — Serve these BBQ Chicken Rice Bowls immediately with all your favorite toppings.
+Step 7: Serve these BBQ chicken rice bowls immediately with all your favorite toppings.
+See the recipe card below for the full step-by-step instructions.

 • Sauces: hot sauce, sour cream, barbecue sauce, and/or ranch dressing.